 In the backend system, the data is returned in a form conforming to ISO-3166.
-For example, if there is a French locale (in addition to English), it is stored as cn, : fr for the cn attribute.
-The locale for the client applications should be specified in the properties HashMap as ArisIdConstants.APP_CTX_LOCALE, "fr" and the ArisID properties file should contain cn as multiLanguageAttribute and map this attribute.
+For example, if there is a French locale (in addition to English), it is stored as cn,:fr for the cn attribute.
+The locale for the client applications should be specified in the properties HashMap as ArisIdConstants.APP\CTX\LOCALE, "fr" and the ArisID properties file should contain on as multiLanguageAttribute and map this attribute.